Pascack Hills High School: Football

 In 1979, the football team completed an 11–0 undefeated season and won the North I Group III state sectional championship, the program's first title, with a 24–14 victory over previously unbeaten Hoboken High School in the championship game, played in front of a crowd of 4,000 at Giants Stadium.
 That Hoboken team was coached by Ed Stinson, who would eventually become the Cowboys head coach during the 1980s.

-In 2005, under the leadership of Head Coach Brooks Alexander, the football team reached the playoffs for the first time in 13 seasons, losing to #3 seed Bogota High School in the first round by a score of 41–7.
+In 2005, under the leadership of Head Coach Brooks Alexander, the football team reached the playoffs for the first time in 13 seasons, losing to No. 3 seed Bogota High School in the first round by a score of 41–7.
 In his six-year tenure, Alexander has become one of the most successful football coaches in school history and only the second football coach in school history to lead the Cowboys to the playoffs on two separate occasions, the first being Bill Lally in 1978 and 1979.
 At the end of the 2005 season Alexander was named the All-Suburban Coach of the Year.

 In 2006, the football team reached the playoffs for the second year in a row, this time being beaten 9–3 in a close defensive battle against the fourth-seeded Hasbrouck Heights High School Aviators.
 The Cowboys finished 2006 with a 7–3 record.
 Senior defensive leaders Dan Avento (Monmouth University) and Evan Lampert (Rutgers University) were recruited to Division I schools.
 The Cowboys clinched their first Conference championship since 1996 by claiming the B.P.S.L.
 King Division title.
 Coach Alexander was named both the B.P.S.L.
 Coach of the Year and the National Football Foundation Coach of the Year.

 In 2009, the football team once again reached the playoffs under Coach Alexander.
 With a regular season record of 7–2 (losses to Hasbrouck Heights High School and Bogota High School), the Cowboys would go and play Ramsey High School (the future 2009 state champions) and lose by a score of 35–6 in the North I, Group II tournament.

 In 2010, the Cowboys won the N.J.I.C. conference championship.
 The Cowboys again made the state playoffs, losing to Ramsey, for the second year in a row, in the first round of the North I Group II state playoffs.
 The Cowboys finished the season with a win over Glen Rock High School at the return of the Thanksgiving Day Game, finishing the season with a 7–3 record.
 Head Coach Brooks Alexander won Coach of the Year honors for the fourth time.